markjbrown/cosmos-global-distribution-demos/README.md

 After the accounts are provisioned you can launch the application.
 Before running any demos you must run the "Initialize" menu item first.
 Running Initialize will provision 9 databases and 11 containers.
 Throughput is set at the database level at 1000 RU/s.
 Only one database has multiple containers that shares this throughput.

 [!IMPORTANT]
-> Even with database level throughput.
-There are 9 databases provisioned at 1000 RU/s each.
-This is about $17/day or $510/month.
+> This solution contains are 11 containers provisioned at 1000 RU/s each.
 It is recommended that you run "Initialize" each time you run this solution and then run "Clean up" when you are done.
 This will reduce your costs to the absolute minimum.